b4rt0l4/raspberry_gpio/README.txt

 ### What is this repository for? ###
 This repository is a simple php proyect to manipulate gpio pins of a raspberryPi B+ using a web page.
-You can assign the pins you want to manipulate on variable $generalPurposeGpioPins of file index.php.
+You can assign the pins you want to manipulate on variable function getgeneralPurposeGpioPins() of file index.php.

 ### What is to be done in the future? ###
 Map with the status of all pin.
 (IN or OUT mode, 0 or 1 value... etc)